Your Guide to Water Softener Sanitization

 Always refer to the product manual and Culligan 'Use and Care' guide.
 Make sure you check your softener's overall functioning in all cycle positions.
 And monitor the quality of your water for any change in taste, smell and hardness.

 But when in doubt, it is always better to seek expert help.
-Get in touch with your local Culligan Man anytime you have any questions about your Culligan water softener.
+Get in touch with your local Culligan Water expert anytime you have any questions about your Culligan water softener.
 He is equipped to help you with service and maintenance related issues as well.

 Finally, if you have an older unit, think about replacing it with a newer model.
 That way, you will continue to enjoy the benefits of soft, fresh water without worrying too much about the upkeep.